 Our Awards and Certification Unit, in cooperation with providers, produces certificates for many thousands of learners every year.

 Providers use our secure online system to submit learner, award and result details.
 The unit then produces certificates which are sent to providers who issue them to learners.
 This takes place six times a year.
-Click on the year for the key dates, 2016 2017.

 We also publish statistics in relation to both higher and further education and training awards made each year here.
+We also publish infographics please click here to view.

 Our certificates carry invisible security features to ensure they cannot be copied or changed.
 It is not always possible to reissue a certificate so it is important that learners keep it safe, so it is available when needed.